JulianWack/SU2xSU2/README.md

 ## To Do
 - Runtime warning in correlations l.64
-- Check if coupling expansions and scaling predictions depend on D
+- implement weak coupling expansion for all D
 - generalize to D dimensions when using acceleration
 <!-- check self.L**2 -> self.L**self.D (test equpartition, ) and FFT from 2 to D dimensional (also in test_simulation.test_equipartition() )-->